Mapping the Cube Landscape

 With that said, we can force HDBSCAN to assign all cubes to a cluster.
 I decided to do this because it leads to a more complete map and allows people to explore what cluster their cube is most similar to, even if it’s not a perfect fit.

-HDBSCAN consistently identifies around 300 clusters, ranging in size from a small cluster of cubes designed around terrible cards to a cluster encompassing over a thousand EDH cubes15.
+HDBSCAN consistently identifies over 300 clusters, ranging in size from a small cluster of cubes designed around terrible cards to a cluster encompassing over a thousand EDH cubes15.
 The clusters overlap fairly well with areas of density on the map.

 But HDBSCAN doesn’t tell us what defines these clusters—after all, it was run on UMAP-reduced data, which has uninterpretable dimensions.
 With cluster assignments, however, we can actually examine the cards played in each cluster.
 We could, for example, simply examine the most popular cards among cubes within each cluster.

 This ends up being reasonably informative, but in reality, it’s not truly what informed the map in the first place.
 One of the most popular cards in the cluster containing the MTGO Vintage Cube is Lightning Bolt—93% of these cubes play it.
 One of the most popular card in several Pauper cube clusters is… also Lightning Bolt.
 In fact, Lightning Bolt is played in 50% of cubes globally, and it sits in the top 5 most popular cards of nearly 100 clusters.
 Looking at popular cards within any given cluster tends to yield globally popular cards and doesn’t help us assess what truly defines each cluster16.